hoytech/quadrable/README.md

     $ quadb exportProof --pushable | wc -c
     310

-Because keys are adjacent and they can take good advantage of [combined proofs](#combined-proofs), proofs for sequential ranges of keys are also small:
+Because consecutive keys are often adjacent in the tree they can take good advantage of [combined proofs](#combined-proofs).
+This means that proofs for consecutive ranges of keys are also small:

     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --int --stdin | wc -c
     18010

 The values alone (`value 1000`, `value 1001`, ...) take up 10,000 bytes which implies the proof and encoding overhead is around 8,000 bytes (8 bytes per item, *including* all sibling hashes).
 (We're using `--int` instead of `--pushable` to avoid the pushable overhead, but that's only another 200 bytes or so).

-By contrast, if the keys are at random locations in the tree as per their hash value, the proofs become much larger:
+By contrast, if the keys are at random locations in the tree as per their hash values, the proofs become much larger:

     $ quadb checkout
     $ perl -E 'for $i (1..1_000_000) { say "$i,value $i" }' | quadb import